801labs/801labs.org/content/research/bash-command-injection.md

 Bash uses the environment variable, PS1 to define the prompt string.
 Escaped characters like \u and \w, for instance, get expanded into other strings that are useful for dynamic prompt components, like the user name or working directory.
 But even more flexibility comes from substituting the output of an arbitrary command.
 In the above example, the \u in the prompt string gets substituted by `$(rm -rf ~)`, which then gets substituted by the output of running that command.
 Even if the command yields no output, it has still been run.

-(Note, bash also recognizes PS2, PS3, and PS4, which will not be discussed further in this writeup.)
+Bash also recognizes PS2, PS3, and PS4, for various, less-commonly seen prompts.
+PS2 is probably most familiar to the average user as the "> " prompt when entering a multi-line command.
+All the parsing and command substitution topics discussed below also apply to those prompts, but they are less frequently encountered.
+Other than to briefly note here that they might provide a more obscure or niche attack vector, they will not be discussed further in this writeup.

 # Parsing
 Shells have to do a lot of parsing, and do it correctly, every time.
 Writing good parsers is actually really hard, in part because it’s so easy to write vulnerable code.
-It’s been suggested that writing parsers should be done as rigorously as writing cryptographic libraries<sup>1</sup>)-- in other words, don’t “roll your own.”
+It’s been suggested that writing parsers should be done as rigorously as writing cryptographic libraries<sup>1</sup>– in other words, don’t “roll your own.”

 If you need a parser that doesn’t already exist, and don’t want to write it from scratch yourself, you’re in luck.
 General purpose parser generators, like GNU Bison<sup>2</sup> and Yacc (Yet Another Compiler Compiler)<sup>3</sup> and various others take a user-defined, context free grammar and use it to output code (C, in this case) that performs the corresponding parsing for you.